openstack-archive/infra-manual/doc/source/developers.rst

 Do not add a Depends-On an abandoned change, your change will never merge.

-If you backport a change to another branch, the gerrit change ID stays the same.
-If you add a Depends-On using the Gerrit change ID of the patch that subsequently was backported, the patch with the Depends-On is now also dependent on the backported change.
-This might be desirable for some changes and a surprise for others.
+If you backport a change to another branch, it will recieve a new URL.
+If you need to additionally depend on the backported change, you will need to amend the commit message to add another Depends-On footer.

 A change that is dependent on another can be approved before the dependent change merges.
 If the repositories share the gate queue, it